12. API Reference

 In offline mode Pkg tries to do as much as possible without connecting to internet.
 For example, when adding a package Pkg only considers versions that are already downloaded in version resolution.

-To work in offline mode across Julia sessions you can set the environment variable JULIA_PKG_OFFLINE to "true".
+To work in offline mode across Julia sessions you can set the environment variable JULIA_PKG_OFFLINE to "true" before starting Julia.

 Pkg.whyFunction